Roger Jones, 1st Viscount Ranelagh

 Sir Roger Jones, 1st Viscount Ranelagh PC (Ire) (before 1589 – 1643) was joint Lord President of Connaught with Charles Wilmot, 1st Viscount Wilmot.
 He commanded the government forces in Connaught during the Irish Rebellion of 1641 and the beginning of the Irish Confederate Wars defending Athlone against James Dillon until February 1643.

 Birth and origin

-Roger was born before 1589 in Ireland, the only son of Thomas Jones and his wife Margaret Purdon.
+Roger was born before 1589 in Newry, County Down,Ireland, the only son of Thomas Jones and his wife Margaret Purdon.
 His father was an Anglican minister and had been consecrated Bishop of Meath in 1584, which was probably already the position he held at the time of Roger's birth.
 From Bishop he would be further advanced in 1605 to Archbishop of Dublin and Lord Chancellor of Ireland.
 His father's family was from Lancashire in England.
 His mother was a daughter of Adam Purdon of Lurgan Race, County Louth.
 His mother was the sister-in-law of Adam Loftus, Archbishop of Dublin.